-Founded in 1986, Defense News is a global website and magazine about politics, business and technology of defense.
-According to their about page “Defense News serves an audience of senior military, government and industry decision-makers throughout the world.”
-The current publisher is Michael Reinstein and the Editor-in-Chief is Jill Aitoro.
+Founded in 1986, Defense News is a global website and magazine about the politics, business, and technology of defense.
+According to their about page, “Defense News serves an audience of senior military, government, and industry decision-makers throughout the world.”
+The current publisher is Michael Reinstein, and the Editor-in-Chief is Jill Aitoro.
 Defense News also has a weekly TV show that airs in Washington D.C. on WETA-TV and is called Defense News Weekly.

-Read our profile on USA government influence on media.
+Read our profile on the USA government’s influence on media.